medic/cht-core/README.md

-# kujua-api
+# medic-api

-Node server to support kujua-lite.
+Node server to support medic-webapp.

 Currently supports auditing by proxying requests to CouchDB and updating the audit history where required.

 ## Install